muhammadimran021/Marvel/README.md

 Assist injection has also been used, for, among other uses, to be able to insert dynamic parameters in the creation of the viewmodels.
 [Assisted injection application]().

+### Signing a Marvel Request

+The Marvel api, in order to authorize a request, requires that each endpoint must include a `ts` parameter and a` hash`  that is computed with the private key and a timestamp.

+To avoid dirtying each endpoint or duplicating the authorization logic, an OkHttp interceptor has been implemented.It adds the necessary parameters to be signed.

+In this way, the logic is also correctly encapsulated to be able to be tested.